cme212/course/notes/lecture-13/testing.md

 It is recommended that you download the Google Test source code and compile it with the same compiler and compiler flags as the rest of the project.
-This allows you to avoid any issues that may come up related to language version or ABI differences.
+This allows you to avoid any issues that may come up related to language version or ABI (application binary interface, i.e. an interface between two binary applications) differences.

 Process:

-* Clone or download Google Test from: <https://github.com/google/googletest>
+* Clone or download Google Test from: <https://github.com/google/googletest>.

 * Set up your build system to compile `gtest` and link your test cases against it.
 See `bank/Makefile` as an example.
 The `googletest` repo has examples for